Insuring and shipping a luxury watch: Complete guide 2026

 3. Automatic coverage for loss, theft, and damage

-4. Prompt compensation (within 72 hours) in the event of a reported claim
+4. Prompt compensation (within 72 hours) following a reported claim

-2. Carriers' limitations: what you never read in the terms and conditions
+2. Carriers' limitations: what you never see in the terms and conditions

-This is the most underestimated point in all articles on this subject.
-Many carriers explicitly exclude watches and jewelry from their insurance coverage, even when you pay for the "declared value" option.
-This information is buried in the terms and conditions of sale—never highlighted on the order page.
+This is the most overlooked point in all articles on this topic.
+Many carriers explicitly exclude watches and jewelry from their parcel insurance coverage, even when you pay for the "declared value" option.
+This information is buried in the terms and conditions (and is never highlighted on the checkout page).

 As a professional watchmaker selling luxury watches, you have three options for insuring your shipments during delivery: